popadorin/todo-react/README.md

 1. `npm run build` (to create `build` folder, which is plain html,css,js).
 2. `npm i -g serve` && `serve -s build -l 5000` (deploys the project locally on `localhost:5000`).

+> The project was initialized with CRA (Create React App) official initializer from Facebook.